|Title||Lady of Mistwood[N 1]|

 Appearance and Character

-The dowager Lady Mary is elderly, but she is spry and cheerful even in wartime.
+The elderly Mary is spry and cheerful even in wartime.

 A Dance with Dragons